Honoring America’s Bravest Soldiers on Purple Heart Day

 History of the Purple Heart Award

-General Washington personally awarded only three soldiers with the badge, although he authorized his subordinate officers to award the badge as appropriate.
+General Washington personally awarded only three soldiers with the badge, although he authorized his subordinate officers to grant the badge as appropriate.

 The Design of the Modern Purple Heart

-The modern design of the Purple Heart resembles the original Badge for Military Merit created by George Washington.
-The award features a gold colored bust of George Washington against a purple heart shaped field.
+The modern design kept the key elements with some adjustments.
+The award features a gold-colored bust of George Washington against a purple heart-shaped field.
 The heart is edged in gold and affixed to a purple ribbon with white edging.

 How Many People Have Been Awarded the Purple Heart?

-General MacArthur received the first Purple Heart for injuries incurred during World War I. When the award was revived in 1932, any soldier that had been injured in any conflict, and could prove they received wounds that required seeing a medic, was given the award.
-This included veterans from World War I, the Civil War, and the Mexican War.
-No posthumous Purple Hearts were given at that time.
+General MacArthur received the first Purple Heart after its reinstatement for injuries incurred during World War I. Like MacArthur, any soldier injured in any conflict who could prove they received wounds that required seeing a medic was awarded the Purple Heart, including veterans from World War I, the Civil War, and the Mexican War.

-In the early days of the revived Purple Heart, accurate records were not kept.
-It is estimated that 1.8 million Purple Hearts have been awarded.
-Over 1 million Purple Hearts alone were awarded in World War II.
+In the early days of the revived Purple Heart, accurate records were not kept of who received one, leaving only estimates.
+The US government notes that currently, over 2 million Purple Hearts have been awarded, with over 1 million Purple Hearts awarded in World War II.